9.1 HRIS Governance and Operational Ownership

 Test Your Knowledge

-A PHR scenario describes repeated errors in employee transfer dates.
+A PHR scenario describes repeated errors in employee transfer dates that have caused two payroll mistakes.
 Which response is most appropriate?

 A